 About our collaborating organizations:

 The Mindful Child Initiative: The Mindful Child Initiative (MCI) provides high-quality mindfulness programs promoting the mental and emotional health of children, and the adults who support them, across the Lehigh Valley.
-We provide mindfulness education to the K-5 students and staff of the Allentown School District throughout the school year, at no cost to the school district.
-We also provide reasonably priced mindfulness and yoga services to those beyond ASD.
+MCI provides mindfulness education to the K-5 students and staff of the Allentown School District throughout the school year, at no cost to the school district.
+MCI also provides reasonably priced mindfulness and yoga services to those beyond ASD.

-Ripple Community Inc: RCI is an independent 501(c)(3) non-profit organization that was established in 2015.
-We are guided by our vision of Allentown as a community where everyone has a role to play, a diverse network of social support, and a connection to the place they call home.
-Our programs serve over 150 Allentown residents, including people experiencing homelessness or housing instability, people who are socially isolated, people living with significant histories of trauma and mental illness, and the working poor.
-For our neighbors living with challenges like these, RCI is a source of friendship, support, and community.
+Ripple Community Inc: RCI is an independent 501(c)(3) nonprofit organization that was established in 2015.
+The organization is guided by a vision of Allentown as a community where everyone has a role to play, a diverse network of social support, and a connection to the place they call home.
+Ripple programs serve more than 150 Allentown residents, including people experiencing homelessness or housing instability, people who are socially isolated, people living with significant histories of trauma and mental illness, and the working poor.
+For neighbors living with challenges like these, RCI is a source of friendship, support, and community.